Graphically Printed Material

 Here's a digital version of the comic that I made for Islington Exhibits last month.

 As a result of this project I was asked to make a few portraits of some of the folk that work and reside at St Martins.
-Here's one of those images, it's destined to
+Here's one of those images, it's destined to be used as part of St Martins Annual report.

 Big Bad Robert Roburts